 For the given set S, we index the elements with their Prime Position Basis Numbers.
-Let this Set be J. We now do Cartesian cross product of J with J i.e., we find JXJ.
-Now for these $n^2$ number of ordered pairs (u,v), we find the absolute value of the difference $\delta{(u,v)}$ between them.
-We now separately collect all the if n is odd or $\delta{(u,v)} = \left(\frac{n}{2}\right)$ if n is even and call them as a set each.
-We now remove any repeating elements in them and arrange them in ascending order.
+Let this Set be J. We now do Cartesian cross product of J with J i.e., we find J X J. Now for these $n^2$ number of ordered pairs (u,v), we find the absolute value of the difference $\delta{(u,v)}$ between them.
+We now separately collect all the if n is odd or $\delta{\scriptscriptstyle (w,v)}=\left(\frac{n}{2}\right)$ if n is even and call them as a set each.
 The thusly gotten sets are the desired sets.
-This will be explained using an Example below:
+Once, we get the locations (Prime Metric Basis Positions Numbers Of The Primes of the given Set S) of the thusly Decomposed Sets of the given Set S, we can now write the Decomposed Sets of Set S in terms of the Primes representing their Prime Basis Position Numbers